thefinnlab/jspsych-storycorps-continuous-rater/code/README.md

 [X] repeats pinknoise-rating and negation-rating for each clip until end of convo [X] attention check if the pinknoise-rating indicator has not been updated in one min. (appears after negation rating)
     [X] add this to pinknoise-rating-plugin and practice-pinknoise-plugin

-####
-- add practice stim to timeline (should be split into 15 s chunks)
-- add "actual" stim to timeline and test
-- is it looking like we'll have to preload stim?
-- is the data saving is a format katie can use?
-- clean up code!
-- bug hunt

-Katie:
-- audio-splitter code
-- double check audio is spliting appropriately
-- instructions/text to Katie's satisfaction